On this page you can find the answers to frequently asked questions about voting by proxy at an election or referendum.

 - you are a crown servant or a member of Her Majesty's Armed Forces

-The person you wish to appoint as your proxy can only act as proxy if they are 18 (16 in Scotland) and are registered to vote.
+The person you wish to appoint as your proxy can only act as proxy if they are 18 or over (16 or over in Scotland at Scottish Parliamentary and local government elections only) and they are (or will be) registered for that election or referendum

 A person cannot be a proxy for more than two people at any one election or referendum, unless they are a close relative.